CsillaFarkas/ParetoPick-R/README.md

   * (python: deviations_step is currently the default value)
   * add spinner so user knows something is happening
   * fix share_tot - new share_con is fully correlated

-* Analysis tab
-  * this tab requires another name

-* AHP and Analysis tabs
+* AHP and Cluster Analysis tabs
   * better graphical representation of decison space across solutions:
     * linE - on y axis
     * frequency maps - produce during python call or based on button with Micha's R script and put in output